A nationally accredited course, developed to meet an industry training need that is not covered by an existing training package qualification.

 Adult and Community Education (ACE)

 Education and training intended principally for adults, including vocational education and training (VET).
-Adult and Community Education is supported by the NSW Department of Industry through funding to community colleges across NSW to deliver VET.
+Adult and Community Education is supported by the NSW Department of Education through funding to community colleges across NSW to deliver VET.

 A level 6 qualification in the Australian Qualifications Framework (AQF).
 It qualifies individuals who apply specialised knowledge in a range of contexts to undertake advanced skilled or paraprofessional work and/or further learning.
 Source: www.ncver.edu.au.

 A person who is employed in a recognised trade vocation and who has entered into a training contract with his/her employer under the Apprenticeship and Traineeship Act 2001.

 A formal employment contract based training arrangement between an apprentice and their employer which combines on-the-job training and work experience while in paid employment with formal (usually off-the-job) training.
 Apprenticeship qualifications are delivered as part of this arrangement.

 The legislation that governs the apprenticeship and traineeship system in NSW.